How to Clean Your Eyelids After Blepharoplasty

 What Is Blepharoplasty (Eyelid Surgery)?

-Eyelid surgery, or blepharoplasty, is a type of cosmetic surgery that repairs drooping or sagging skin around the eyes.
-This can involve surgery to the upper eyelids, lower eyelids, or both.
-The surgery can help you look more youthful and alert and eliminate dark circles or bags under and around your eyes.
+This can involve surgery on the upper eyelids, lower eyelids, or both.
+Blepharoplasty can help you look more youthful and alert, and reduce dark circles or bags under and around your eyes.

 What Is The Purpose Of Eyelid Surgery?